Mohammad B. Ghaffari: Early career and Shiraz Arts Festival

 Mohammad B. Ghaffari was engaged as an actor in Iran from his college days.
 In 1971 he joined internationally celebrated theater director Peter Brook and his International Centre for Theatre Research as an actor to perform as the Magician in Brook's historic production of Orghast in 1971, the first play produced by the Centre at the Iranian Shiraz Arts Festival.
-From 1974-1978 he became formally associated with the Festival of Arts in Shiraz at the request of Festival Director Farrokh Ghaffari, where he conducted research on, and produced for public performance, a wide range of traditional theater forms; these included the epic drama, ta'ziyeh and the improvisatory comic theater form ru-hozi (see Persian theatre).
+From 1974 to 1978 he became formally associated with the Festival of Arts in Shiraz at the request of Festival Director Farrokh Ghaffari, where he conducted research on, and produced for public performance, a wide range of traditional theater forms; these included the epic drama, ta'ziyeh and the improvisatory comic theater form ru-hozi (see Persian theatre).
 He also produced these traditional theater forms for the Festival of Popular Culture in Isfahan, Iran.

 United States career

 Ghaffari moved to the United States to pursue graduate studies at Michigan State University in 1978.
 He later moved to New York City where he continued to work as a professional actor, most prominently at Ellen Stewart's La Mama Experimental Theatre Club.
 At La Mama he was a featured performer and director in numerous productions including: The Three Travels of Aladin with the Magic Lamp, Prometheus Bound, Uncle Vanya, Fragments of A Greek Trilogy, and A Chekov Trio (3 one-act plays for solo performer).
 He later became a United States citizen.

-Ghaffari began his teaching career at Brown University where he was Guest Director and Lecturer from 1980-1982.
-In New York he was theatrical assistant to internationally renowned director Jerzy Grotowski at Columbia University from 1983-1984.
-This led to his subsequent appointment as Assistant Professor of Theater at Columbia where he taught acting from 1982-1992.
+Ghaffari began his teaching career at Brown University where he was Guest Director and Lecturer from 1980 to 1982.
+In New York he was theatrical assistant to internationally renowned director Jerzy Grotowski at Columbia University from 1983 to 1984.
+This led to his subsequent appointment as assistant professor of Theater at Columbia where he taught acting from 1982 to 1992.
 In 1987-1988 he was also a faculty member at Trinity College in Hartford, Connecticut where he directed the first known modern production of the historical Ta'ziyeh drama Moses and the Wandering Darvish using traditional ta'ziyeh stage conventions.
-He was Lecturer in Persian Literature in the Department of Near Eastern Studies, New York University.
+He was lecturer in Persian Literature in the Department of Near Eastern Studies, New York University.

 Ghaffari directed the first international performance of traditional ta'ziyeh at the Festival d'Avignon in 1992 and later at the Festival d'Automne in Paris, and the Parma Theater Festival, both in 2000.
 He also both performed and directed performances at the Festival of Rouen, Belgrade Festival, Festival of Breslau, and the Festival of Nancy.

 Lincoln Center Festival

-In 2002 Ghaffari directed three ta'ziyeh plays for the Lincoln Center Festival in New York City featuring performers from traditional taziyeh troupes in Iran, to widespread critical praise.
+In 2002 Ghaffari directed three ta'ziyeh plays for the Lincoln Center Festival in New York City featuring performers from traditional ta'ziyeh troupes in Iran, to widespread critical praise.